U.S. vaccinations in 2020 falling far short of target of 20 million people

 The government has said that for every dose shipped, it is keeping a second dose in reserve as well as a safety stock, which would bring the total number of vaccine doses closer to 40 million.

-Even as the number of doses distributed neared the goal of reaching 20 million people, the pace of actual vaccinations has been far slower than anticipated, according to data released by the Centers for Disease Control and Prevention.
+Even as the number of doses distributed neared the goal of reaching 20 million people, the pace of actual vaccinations has been far slower than anticipated, according to CDC data.

 “The Federal Government has distributed the vaccines to the states.
 Now it is up to the states to administer.
 Get moving!”
 U.S. President Donald Trump tweeted.